praks-1529/Source-Code-Analyzer/README.md

 - Number of TODO, FIXME comments in the code base
 - Comment density of source files

+This tool uses CLANG (libclang) which is a front-end to LLVM compiler.
+This is a beta code and you may face issues.
+Please report it to me and would love to fix them for you.

 How to run SCA
 -----------------------------------------------------------------------------------------------------------
-SCA works as any gcc/g++ compiler and parses a source file.
-If you specify -o option it dumps the output in a file, if not it'll dump the output on stdout.
-Lets take an example
+It's very simple!!
+You can use SCA like other compiler (ex gcc/g++,clang).
+All it takes is to replace your compiler with SCA in your build system.
+SCA supports most of the gcc/g++ options and hence there won't be any modifications needed in most of the cases.
+If you specify -o option it dumps the output in the file specified, if not it'll dump the output on stdout.
+Lets take an example (foo.cc) and try to get some data out of this file

 foo.cc